 The last part of the trek is a tough strenuous climb before you see an entry point to Kheerganga.

-On the Kheerganga meadows, there are several lodging and food options at pretty reasonable prices.
-The cafes offer to stay in tents and large halls too with inbuilt ‘angithis’.
-The cost per bed varies from INR 100 to INR 200 depending upon the season.
+On the Kheerganga meadows, there were several lodging and food options at pretty reasonable prices.
+The cafes used to offer to stay in tents and large halls too with inbuilt ‘angithis’.
+The cost per bed varied from INR 100 to INR 200 depending upon the season.
 But now, camping and littering at Kheerganga has been banned by the Himachal Government, to avoid trash and ecological disturbances in the sensitive zone.

-We preferred staying at Lotus Valley.
-They have small private cozy rooms for two, at a reasonable price of INR 300.
+We stayed at Lotus Valley, which had small private cozy rooms for two, at a reasonable price of INR 300.

-Note: Parvati Valley is turning to a Israeli habitat and wonderland for cannabis (weed) users.
+Note: Parvati Valley is turning to an Israeli habitat and wonderland for cannabis (weed) users.